shelbyspees/intro-to-tracing-slos/slides.md

 ```

 ^ so, it’s important to instrument your code.
-what’s nice about tracing is that the data from custom instrumentation gets interwoven with existing auto-instrumented traces, which means it helps with debugging too!
+what’s nice about tracing is that the data from custom instrumentation gets interwoven with existing auto-instrumented traces.
 rather than sending a bunch of disparate data points, we’re enriching our existing traces with more context.
-data that can serve multiple purposes is just efficient, you know?
+defining SLOs from trace data means that when we add custom instrumentation for measuring the most important parts of our service, it's also there the rest of the time to help us with debugging
+dual-purpose data!

 # defining a tracing-based SLI

 - filter to what’s relevant
-- define a condition for “good”
+- define a condition for "good"

 ^ to define our SLI we need to do two things
+filter to what's relevant and define a condition for "good"
+the same as any other kind of SLI
-different tools have different ways of defining SLIs for trace data, so for this talk I’m just using pseudocode for my SLI definitions
+when we're talking about tracing-based SLIs, different tools have different ways of defining your filters and conditions
+so in my slides I'm just using pseudocode

 # SLI: overall traffic